 F. The agency must present its evidence prior to or at the appeal hearing.
-The agency shall not be permitted to submit evidence after the hearing except by agreement at the hearing between the appellant, the agency, and the appeals examiner.
-If evidence is submitted after the appeal hearing, based on an agreement, the appellant and the agency must be allowed sufficient opportunity to respond to the evidence.
+The parties agency shall not be permitted to submit evidence after the hearing except: (1)-by agreement at the hearing between the appellant, the agency, and the appeals examiner; (2) in response to new evidence; or (3) when determined necessary by the appeals examiner to receive evidence needed to sufficiently complete the appeal record and make a fair and accurate decision.
+If a party submits evidence is submitted after the appeal hearing, based on an agreement, the other party appellant and the agency must be allowed sufficient opportunity to respond to the evidence.
 When determined necessary by the appeals examiner, the appeal record shall remain open to permit an appellant to submit additional evidence on the issues presented at the appeal hearing.

 Subp.
-17. Orders of the MNsure board.
+1718.
+Orders of the MNsure board.

-- A. A timely, written decision must be issued in every appeal.
-Each decision must contain a clear ruling on the issues presented in the appeal hearing and contain a ruling only on questions directly presented by the appeal and the arguments raised in the appeal. - B. A written decision must be issued within 90 days of the date the appeal is received, as administratively feasible, unless a shorter time is required by law. - C. The decision must contain both findings of fact and conclusions of law, clearly separated and identified.
+A. A timely, written decision must be issued in every appeal.
+Each decision must contain a clear ruling on the issues presented in the appeal hearing and contain a ruling only on questions directly presented by the appeal and the arguments raised in the appeal.

+B. A written decision must be issued within 90 days of the date the appeal is received, as administratively feasible, unless a shorter time is required by law.

+C. The decision must contain both findings of fact and conclusions of law, clearly separated and identified.
 The findings of fact must be based on the entire appeal record.
 Each finding of fact made by the appeals examiner shall be supported by a preponderance of the evidence unless a different standard is required by law.
-The legal claims or arguments of a participant do not constitute either a finding of fact or a conclusion of law, except to the extent the appeals examiner explicitly adopts an argument as a finding of fact or conclusion of law. - D. The decision shall contain at least the following:
+The legal claims or arguments of a participant do not constitute either a finding of fact or a conclusion of law, except to the extent the appeals examiner explicitly adopts an argument as a finding of fact or conclusion of law.

+D. The decision shall contain at least the following: